SergeDmi/SergeDmi.github.io/pages/blog/engage.md

 As human beings, it is our ethical responsibility to act against injustice.
 Letting them happen is a crime.
 Crimes against humanity such as genocides happen through the action of a few and the inaction of many.
 As scientist, we therefore should act against global warming ; especially because we understand its certainty.
 We should also act because our words and actions have a lot of weight : scientist still harness much respect from the general public.

 ## Taking action

 So what should we do ?
 Make our research more frugal, take the streets, go on hunger strike ?

 We should first get into a collective.
-While as scientists we are trained to work at the individual level, changing our society will require large-scale actions.
+While as scientists we are trained to work at the individual level, we know the power of the many.
+After all, scientific consensus is the result of the cumulated work of the science community.
+It is clear that changing our society will require large-scale actions.
 Joining a group will allow to have a higher coordination to perform larger-scale actions, and to have more weight on the public discussion.
 It also allows to have a  broader perspective, and gather different expertise.

 What kind of group should one join ?
 Of course, groups dedicated to decreasing the environmental impact of our research are good.
 But they do not adress the key issue we need to adress to reach non-catastrophic climate goals : drastically decrease our dependence on fossil fuels-fueled growth, that rely on increasing consumption.
 An infinite economic growth that is trivially incompatible with a finite world.